-16. Watch your round-trips.
+16. Watch your round-trips (day trades).
 No more than 2 in any given week.

 19. Dump your traditional notions of “cheap” and “expensive.”
-A cheap stock is not a low-priced stock, a cheap stock is one with a low EPS multiple.
+A cheap stock is not a low-priced stock, a cheap stock is one with a low EPS ratio.

 20. It doesn’t matter where a stock has been, only where it’s going.